- In 1875 , African Liberica coffee was introduced to Malaysia.

 - It tastes bitter, slightly burned, sweet and after a huge dose of caffeine.

-- Ice-cold with some milk and sugar, Kopi is a very delicious refreshment, which looks yummi as well.
+- Ice-cold with some milk and sugar, Kopi and its versions like Kopi O are very delicious refreshments, which look yummi as well.

 - Here also a short overview of the Kopi versions, such as Kopi Susu Panas (1:1 coffee and condensed milk), Kopi O, Kopi Gau, Kopi O Kosong and Kopi Si Kosong.